coaxial/generator-ansible-play/README.md

 `make limit="host1,host2"`: will run the playbook against host1 and host2 instead of the default host(s).

+`make verbosity=-vvv`: will alter verbosity, the values match ansible commands'.
+Defaults to not verbose.

 ## Questions, issues, and patches

 Open an issue on this repo, and a PR to match if you can.